-In Malaysia, there are no fees for mediation that are led by the court-annexed mediation.
+As far as the practice in Malaysia is concern, there are no fees for mediation that are led by the courtannexed mediation.
 The parties just have to pay the filing of the consent judgement.
-But, if the parties choose to go to a private mediation centre, it is subjected to the institution fees.
-As for Asian International Arbitration Centre (AIAC), in the case of domestic, the Registration Fee is RM150.00 non-refundable registration fee (see Rule 3(e) AIAC Mediation Rules 2018).
+But, if the parties choose to go to a private mediation centre, they are subjected to pay according to the institution fees.
+In the Asian International Arbitration Centre (AIAC), there are different charges for domestic cases and international cases.
+In the case of domestic, the Registration Fee is RM150.00 non-refundable registration fee as cited under Rule 3(e) of AIAC Mediation Rules 2018.
 The fixed administrative fee for mediation is RM500.00 per case.
-The mediator's fee is RM600 per hour for reviewing papers and related duties; RM500 per day for mediation services.
-As for international cases, the party requesting mediation must pay a USD150.00 non-refundable registration fee (see Rule 3(e) AIAC Mediation Rules 2018).
+The mediator's fee is RM600 per hour for reviewing papers and related duties and RM500 per day for mediation services.
+As for international cases, the party requesting mediation must pay a USD150.00 non-refundable registration fee.
 The fixed administrative costs for mediation are \$500.00 USD per case.
-The mediator will be paid US\$6000.00 per day and
+The mediator will be paid US\$6000.00 per day and US\$750.00 per hour to review documents and relevant materials.

-US\$750.00 per hour to review documents and relevant materials.
-In the event that both parties decide to submit their disagreement to the Malaysian Mediation Centre (MMC), they are respectfully asked to pay RM100.00 (non-refundable) remittance to the MMC as part of the administrative cost levied by MMC.
+In the event that both parties decide to submit their disagreement to the Malaysian Mediation Centre (MMC), they are respectfully asked to pay RM100.00 (non-refundable) remittance to the MMC as part of the administrative cost levied by Malaysian Mediation Centre (MMC).
 If the parties decide to move forward with the mediation, the indicated money will be taken into consideration.
 The administrative fees for each mediation session are RM300.00, and the first payment of RM100.00 will be deducted from the final amount of RM200.00 if the parties agree to proceed with mediation.
 Both parties are required to pay an equal share of these administrative costs.
+Even though the fees in private mediation centres are a bit high compared to court-annexed mediation centre, it is still used by large companies that want to resolve their disputes quickly and privately.

-As for Indonesia, the costs of summoning the parties, one party's travel expenses, meeting costs, expert fees, and or other costs necessary in the mediation process are mediational considered when preparing the mediation costs in Indonesia.
+In Indonesia on the other hand, the costs of summoning the parties, travel expenses, meeting costs, expert fees, and other costs necessary for the mediation process are some of the factors to be considered when preparing the mediation.
 The costs of the mediation process, such as the renting of a meeting space, as well as the mediator's fees and expenses are often borne by the parties in private mediation.
-Depending on the mediator and the nature of the dispute, mediation fees in Indonesia are vary.
+Depending on the mediator and the nature of the dispute, mediation fees in Indonesia vary from one rate to another.
 However, mediation in Indonesia is less expensive than going to court or arbitration.
-As for court-annexed mediation, the expenses of court-annexed mediation is free as it is covered by the Court or the government.
-However the parties might have to make a minor contribution.
+As for court-annexed mediation, the expenses of court-annexed mediation are free as it is covered by the Court or the government.
+However, the parties might have to make a minor contribution.